Man Utd, Premier League cash in on English soccer's appeal

 Danish brewer Carlsberg, which has sponsored European soccer in various ways for 40 years, cited the Premier League's international appeal as the reason for entering a three-year partnership.

-The deal is believed to be worth 8 million pounds a year and will allow Carlsberg to call itself the official beer of the Premier League.
+The deal is believed to be worth 8 million pounds ($12.9 million) a year and will allow Carlsberg to call itself the official beer of the Premier League.

 The League had an similar agreement with U.S. brewer Budweiser from 2007-10 but does not have a current partnership in the sector.